martiensk/cocwiki/investigators/investigator-character-progression.md

 # Age
 At every decade (10, 20, 30... etc,) check page 32 for age related changes.
 Or check the [investigator age](/investigator-age).

-# Skill level over 90
+# Skill level reaches 90
 Add 2d6 to current sanity.